Using the Pi Pico timers in a MicroPython script

 Warning

-Example: Blink script only with a timer
+Example: Blink script with timer only

 from machine import Timer, Pin